signalpoint/DrupalGap/docs/03_Developer_Guide/Caching_and_Performance.md

 ## Entity Caching

-In the `app/settings.js` file, we can control how entities are cached.
-It is highly recommended to have entity caching enabled when releasing a mobile application.
-Only disable it for development and debugging purposes.
+In the [settings.js](https://github.com/signalpoint/DrupalGap/blob/7.x-1.x/app/default.settings.js) file, we can control how entities are cached.

 ```
-Drupal.settings.cache.entity.enabled = true;
+// Entity Caching
-Drupal.settings.cache.entity.expiration = 3600;
+Drupal.settings.cache.entity = {

+  /* Globals (will be used if not overwritten below) */
+  enabled: true,
+  expiration: 60, // # of seconds to cache

+  /* Entity types */
+  entity_types: {

+    // Nodes
+    node: {

+      // Node Globals (will be used if not overwritten below)
+      enabled: true,
+      expiration: 120,

+      // Content types (aka bundles)
+      bundles: {

+        article: {
+          expiration: 3600
+        },
+        page: {
+          enabled: false
+        }

+      }

+    }

+  }

+};
 ```

 View the **Entity Caching** section in the [default.settings.js](https://github.com/signalpoint/DrupalGap/blob/7.x-1.x/app/default.settings.js) file for advanced usage.